ceneezer/Tet-craft/README.md

 ### A 5D Tetra-Sphere Kleinverse of your own! ###

-That you can share with friends! (and chat in - non-destructively)
+Share with friends and chat in - non-destructively.

 This Game/Simulator attempts to improve upon minecraft by using tetragrams.
 Intending to simulate mollecular bonding of FeO4, Magnitite, likely responcible for the complexity we call life.
 But gamified....
-Tech-tree/Adventure/Translation needing further implementation....
-These Kleinverses are ever complexifying - eventually they will live.
+Tech-tree/Adventure/Translation needing further implementation.
+These Kleinverses are ever complexifying - eventually they will live!

-V2.0 Was a solid foundation, V2.1 Optimized it, allowing for over 5K tets on a descent machine (16G no video card)
+V2.0 Was a solid foundation, V2.1 Optimized it, allowing for over 5K tets on an old machine.
+(16G no video card)

 ### Install ###